 In Fire Groups you're able to assign your weapons to your preferred buttons.
-1 will map a weapon to the right trigger and 2 will map it to the left trigger.
-To change the number, highlight the weapon and press A.
+1 will map a weapon to the LMB and 2 will map it to the RMB.
+To change the number, highlight the weapon and press Space.